etiennebr/rstdocs/stereo.rst

 The application creates by default a two bands image : the horizontal and vertical disparities.

-The application gives access to a lot of other powerful functionalities to improve the quality of the output disparity map.
+The *BlockMatching* application gives access to a lot of other powerful functionalities to improve the quality of the output disparity map.

 Here are a few of these functionalities:

 -  -io.outmetric: if the optimal metric values image is activated, it will be concatenated to the output image (which will then have three
    bands: horizontal disparity, vertical disparity and metric value)

 -  -bm.subpixel: Perform sub-pixel estimation of disparities

--  -mask.inleft and -mask.inright: you can specify a no-data value which will discard pixels with this value (for example the epipolar geometry can generate large part of images with black pixels) This mask can be easily generated using the application:
+-  -mask.inleft and -mask.inright: you can specify a no-data value which will discard pixels with this value (for example the epipolar geometry can generate large part of images with black pixels) This mask can be easily generated using the *BandMath* application:

    ::